 Whether marks should be placed on the string lines or above them.

 Whether string lines should pass ‘through’ fret marks or should stop at them.

 Example of 'upside down' tablature (same contents as number example above):

 If unticked, only the first note in a series of tied notes is displayed.
 If ticked, all notes in the tied series are displayed.

 Note values (tab)

 This group of properties defines the appearance of the symbols indicating note values.

 The font used to draw the value symbols.
-Currently 3 fonts are provided supporting all the necessary symbols in 3 different styles (modern, Italian tablature, French tablature).
-More fonts (or the possibility to use custom fonts) may be available in the future.
+Currently 5 fonts are provided supporting all the necessary symbols in 5 different styles (modern, Italian tablature, French tablature, French baroque (headless), French baroque).
 Used only with the Note symbols option.

-The font size to use, in typographic points.
-Built-in fonts look usually good at a size of 15pt.
+Font size, in typographic points.
+Built-in fonts usually look good at a size of 15pt.
 Used only with the Note symbols option.

 Shown as: None